By Guest Blogger Leigh Merryday

-I have no doubt that you have wonderful, well-behaved children.
+I have no doubt that you, Shopper, have wonderful, well-behaved children.
 Grown, tax-paying, law-abiding citizens who would never have dreamed of screaming like this in public when they were children.
 Judging by your expression and utter exasperation, you’ve never hesitated to let them know who was boss.

 This is what complicates what I want to say to you.
 Because, despite my anger towards you, I happen to have been raised well too.
 I don’t want to be ugly, even though right now I feel like it.

 Because I know some of that anger is misdirected.
 It is misdirected because I, too, have stood in judgment of someone like me.
 I, along with almost everyone, have stood in public and watched a scene like this one play out and thought to myself, “Clearly she has no control over her children.
 When I have children, mine will never behave like that.”
-I, like most people, wasn’t quite as obvious about it as you.
+Like most people, I wasn’t quite as obvious about it as you, Shopper.
 I didn’t stare or make comments that could be heard.
 But I was every bit as decided.
 So, some of my anger is really directed toward Human Nature, who refuses to be put in its place.

 The nice thing about human nature, however, is that it can be overridden.
 And all it takes is but a single experience, a single human interaction, to the contrary of your own strongly held convictions.
 Then presto whammo — you are a new and hopefully improved person.

-Let me introduce you to my child.
+Let me introduce you, Shopper, to my child.
 Like you, I marveled at the miracle of life upon becoming his mother.
-Like you, I rocked, burped, and inhaled his sweet baby scent and thanked God over and over for the gift of him.
-Like you, I had certain dreams for my child.
+I rocked, burped, and inhaled his sweet baby scent and thanked God over and over for the gift of him.
+Also like you, I had certain dreams for my child.
 There your path and my path diverged somewhat.